The Private Competition Enforcement Review: Australia

 There are a range of processes for obtaining access to documents from opposing parties and non-parties in private enforcement actions in Australia.

-Prior to commencing proceedings, a person can seek preliminary discovery to ascertain the identity or whereabouts of a prospective defendant or, more commonly in private competition enforcement actions, to determine whether to commence proceedings against a prospective defendant.
+Prior to commencing proceedings in the Federal Court, a person can seek preliminary discovery to ascertain the identity or whereabouts of a prospective defendant or, more commonly in private competition enforcement actions, to determine whether to commence proceedings against a prospective defendant.
 To obtain preliminary discovery, the person must first make an application to the court.
 The court will only make an order for preliminary discovery to determine whether to commence proceedings if each of the following matters is satisfied:

 - the person reasonably believes that he or she may have the right to obtain relief from a prospective defendant;